Uniform Complexity for Text Generation: Testing for (In)consistencies from the Prompt-Continuation Pairs

 \subsection{Syntax Tree Features}

-Following the results of parse tree-based features in Table~\ref{tab:phrasal_table}, analyzing the difference in parse tree depth is a unique and interesting way of measuring readability complexity as done in \citet{schwarm-ostendorf-2005-reading}.
+Following the results of phrase-based features in Table~\ref{tab:phrasal_table}, analyzing the difference in parse tree depth is a unique and interesting way of measuring readability as done in \citet{schwarm-ostendorf-2005-reading}.
 Table~\ref{tab:tree_table} describes 4 syntax tree height-based features including \textit{average heights of regular and flattened trees} per token and sentence.
-From the result, there is a pattern seen with the human-generated texts as it obtained non-significance with \textit{average regular tree height} and \textit{average feature tree height} at a sentence-level.
-This suggests that neural model-based generated texts do not conform to the one property of syntax which is the parse tree height in contrast to human continuations.
+From the result, only the human-generated texts as it obtained uniformity with the prompts as evidenced by features such as \textit{average regular tree height} and \textit{average feature tree height} at the sentence level, while none for the GPT-2 models.
+This suggests that neural model-based generated texts do not conform to the one property of syntax, such as parse tree height, when generating texts, despite the models themselves having access to a significant amount of syntactic information.